nmtkpbic/nmtk/README.md

   pip install --no-download pysqlite
   ```

- 5. Install all the pre-requisite modules:
+ 5. Install all the pre-requisite modules (adjust the include paths to point at
+     GDAL, especially if you compiled and installed it manually:

   ```
   CPLUS_INCLUDE_PATH=/usr/include/gdal C_INCLUDE_PATH=/usr/include/gdal pip install -r requirements.txt